dhrvrc/Proxy-Web-Server/README.md

 # Proxy-Web-Server

 This is a multi-threadedHTTP/HTTPS proxy.
-It features request handling, URL blocking, response caching, and a management console for administrative actions.
+It features request handling, URL blocking, response caching (HTTP Only), and a management console for administrative actions.
 The core is written in C, with a simple Flask (Python) Web Application for the admin/management console.

 ## Dependencies/Prereuisites
 | Dependency | Version     | Install                                   |